apache/pulsar-site/docs/concepts-messaging.md

 :::

-There are three types of mapping algorithms dictating how to select a consumer for a given message key (or ordering key): Sticky, Auto-split Hash Range, and Auto-split Consistent Hashing.
-The steps for all algorithms are:
+There are three types of mapping algorithms dictating how to select a consumer for a given message key (or ordering key):

+- Auto-split Hash Range
+- Auto-split Consistent Hashing
+- Sticky

+The steps for all mapping algorithms are:
 1. The message key (or ordering key) is passed to a hash function (e.g., Murmur3 32-bit), yielding a 32-bit integer hash.
 2. That hash number is fed to the algorithm to select a consumer from the existing connected consumers.